Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 7/DND Session 54.md

 - A part of the fire keepers.
 Detective Horous lost his job in the Luminary scribes over this job.
 - The church may have a hand in it.
+# For Next Session
+Waron will be even more worn out from partying with his fellow paladins.
+- But will be notably quiet, and sad
+# Was this actually session 53???